asciinema/asciinema/README.md

 ### Python package

-asciinema is available on [PyPI](https://pypi.python.org/pypi/asciinema) and can be installed with pip (Python 3 required):
+asciinema is available on [PyPI](https://pypi.python.org/pypi/asciinema) and can be installed with pip (Python 3 with setuptools required):

     sudo pip3 install asciinema